aRandomMenno/TappsBox/README.md

 ## IDEA'S:

 1. Make it so program automaticly gives to the alien.
+But I have not figured out how.